-In November, 2013, the contemporary woodblock print artist Paul Binnie presented at the Toledo Museum of Art an illustrated talk (1h 15 min) about the historical and technical aspects of woodblock printmaking in Japan.
+In November, 2013, Paul Binnie, a contemporary woodblock print artist presented at the Toledo Museum of Art an illustrated talk (1h 15 min) about the historical and technical aspects of woodblock printmaking in Japan.
 He also gave a live demonstration how a print is made.
 Highly recommanded.

 Conservation and care of Japanese prints

 The American Institute for Conservation and the Foundation for Advancement in Conservation offers a chapter on the the code of ethics and guidelines for practice setting forth the principles that guide conservation professionals and others who are involved in the care of cultural property.https://www.culturalheritage.org

 There are also scholarly articles (pdfs) about proper care and handling of paper objects and about the matting and framing artifacts on paper.